AnuragSinghDhami/Time-Series-Demand-Forecasting-for-Retail-Sales/README.md

 Or execute the cells in a Jupyter Notebook/Google Colab.

 ## 4. Results 💻
-The script prints RMSE for each model and identifies the best-performing one.
+The script prints performance metrics (RMSE, MAE, and MAPE) for each model and identifies the best-performing one.

 The forecast visualization compares predicted vs. actual sales.